-Phosphor conversion: is a method used to generate white light with LEDs.
-Blue, or near ultra-violet LEDs are covered in phosphor, which glows white in reaction to the light produced by the LED.
+Phosphor conversion: is a method used to generate white light with LED light bulbs.
+Blue, or near ultra-violet LED light bulbs are covered in phosphor, which glows white in reaction to the light produced by the LED.
 It is the most efficient method of producing white light from an LED.

 Photocell: is a device used to control the intensity of a luminaire.
 It detects light, and adjusts the amount of power to the light source accordingly.
 This is useful as it gives a more constant level of lighting.